Alumna Gabriella Reyes's Swift Rise to a Metropolitan Opera Debut

 The swift and steep trajectory is astonishing even to Reyes.
 “It’s been such a whirlwind,” she says, adding that she is “thankful for every moment, and for those who taught and critiqued” her along the way.

 Reyes, who is 26 and from Meriden, Connecticut, grew up near the home of the late opera star Rosa Ponselle, but her only brush with opera in her childhood was her Nicaraguan grandmother singing along with recordings of Georges Bizet’s Carmen.
 After studying at Boston Conservatory and Boston University, Reyes was a finalist in the Met’s 2017 National Council Auditions and, later that year, was invited to join their renowned Lindemann Young Artist Development Program.

 Her career accelerated from there.
-Not only did she sing for Domingo in Los Angeles, she also worked with renowned conductor Gustavo Dudamel, musical director of the Los Angeles Philharmonic, in a concert of music from The Magic Flute.
+She worked with renowned conductor Gustavo Dudamel, musical director of the Los Angeles Philharmonic, in a concert of music from The Magic Flute.
 “It’s been a dream come true,” Reyes says, adding that the Venezuelan Dudamel gave her a chance to “work with another Latino who’s killing it.”

 Although her role in the Met’s Aida is offstage, the New York Classical Review commented that “Reyes was hair-raising, giving a manic invocation from offstage.”
 Reyes describes the “gorgeous, gorgeous section” of the opera with a huge set and chorus.
 The harp strums eight times, and then her voice is heard.
 “I’m not visible, but the audience totally can hear me,” she says.